schwartzworld/RSStatic/README.md

 ## TODOS:

-* Configure RSStatic to accept a URL as a param so it can be used with any public RSS feed
 * Improve templating to allow users more control over how their content is displayed
 * Incorporate SASS into the build process to allow custom stylesheets
 * Different templates for POST vs LINK